Kiran1689/full-stack-weather-app/README.md

   - cd front-end
   - npm start

+3. Open your web browser and navigate to http://localhost:3000 to access the Weather Application.

+4. Enter a location in the search box to get the weather information for that location.

 ## API Key
 - The application requires an API key to fetch weather data.
 You can obtain a free API key by signing up on a weather data provider's website (e.g., Weatherstack, OpenWeatherMap).